rutuja07091/Task_01_Descriptive_Stats/COMPARISON.md

-# COMPARISON: Pure Python vs Pandas
+# COMPARISON — Pure Python vs Pandas

-This task requires two independent analyses of the same dataset:
+This task requires producing the same descriptive truths in two independent ways and then explaining agreement, differences, and tradeoffs.  [oai_citation:3‡Research_Task_01.docx](sediment://file_000000000d9c722fb16e30f17069cbab)
-- `pure_python_stats.py` using only Python’s standard library
-- `pandas_stats.py` using Pandas

-The goal is to confirm both approaches produce consistent descriptive truths while understanding how different tools handle type inference, missing values, and summarization.  [oai_citation:3‡Research_Task_01 (3).docx](sediment://file_000000000d9c722fb16e30f17069cbab)

-## What matched
+## What matched (agreement checks)
+Across both scripts:
-- Dataset shape matched across both approaches: 246,745 rows and 40 columns
+- Dataset shape matched: 246,745 rows and 40 columns
-- Missingness results matched closely across both approaches, including the highest-missing fields:
+- Missingness matched in both rank order and counts:
-  - `ad_delivery_stop_time`: 2,159 missing (0.875%)
+  - ad_delivery_stop_time: 2,159 missing
-  - `bylines`: 1,009 missing (0.409%)
+  - bylines: 1,009 missing
-  - `estimated_audience_size`: 579 missing (0.235%)
+  - estimated_audience_size: 579 missing
-- High-frequency categorical results aligned for key identity fields.
-For example, The top page_name values and counts matched:
+- Top categorical values matched for key identity fields, including page_name:
-  - Kamala Harris: 55,503
-  - Donald J. Trump: 23,988
-  - Joe Biden: 14,822
-  - The Daily Scroll: 10,461
-  - Kamala HQ: 7,564

-Agreement across independent scripts increases confidence that the dataset was parsed correctly and that missing-value rules and frequency calculations are consistent.
+  - Kamala Harris (55,503), Donald J. Trump (23,988), Joe Biden (14,822), The Daily Scroll (10,461), Kamala HQ (7,564)

+These matches give confidence that both scripts load the same data correctly and compute consistent frequency-based summaries.

 ## What differed
-- Datetime handling differed in implementation.
-Pandas represents date fields as datetime64[ns] via `to_datetime`, while pure Python required explicit parsing logic and custom datetime summaries (min/max dates plus top frequency dates)

-- Pandas immediately produced numeric summaries for the 26 `illuminating_*` columns inferred as int64.
-Because many of these behave like 0/1 flags, the mean is interpretable as the share of ads with that label.
+### 1) Type inference is explicit in pure Python, automatic in Pandas
+- Pure Python required a rule-based strategy to infer numeric vs categorical vs datetime values, including handling non-numeric strings and missing entries
+- Pandas inferred types automatically and represented missing values as NaN, which affects downstream summaries

+### 2) Datetime handling required different work
-In pure Python, numeric summaries also required explicit parsing and were dependent on the type-inference heuristic
+- In pure Python, datetime summaries required explicit parsing of YYYY-MM-DD and custom outputs (min_date/max_date/mode/top dates)
-- Several conceptually numeric fields (`spend`, `impressions`, `estimated_audience_size`) remained non-numeric in both approaches because they are stored as string-encoded lower/upper bound dictionaries.
-Without extra parsing, these behave as categorical buckets rather than true numeric columns
+- In Pandas, datetime conversion was performed via to_datetime(errors='coerce'), making time-aware analysis straightforward

+### 3) “Numeric-looking” columns stayed non-numeric because of how the data is encoded
+- spend, impressions, and estimated_audience_size remained object dtype in Pandas because values are dict-like strings encoding ranges
+- In pure Python, these columns also behave as categorical unless additional parsing is written This is not a mismatch; it is a data-structure reality that both approaches must respect.

+### 4) Output precision and formatting
+- Pandas describe() outputs standardized tables and often rounds displayed values
+- Pure Python outputs depend on how values are formatted and printed, even when underlying computations agree

-## Why it differed
+## Why the differences happened
-- Pandas performs automatic dtype inference and uses NaN for missing values, which shapes how summaries are computed and displayed by default.
+- Pandas makes silent decisions about dtype inference and missing values (NaN), while pure Python forces the analyst to define and implement those decisions
-Pure Python depends on explicit cleaning rules and parsing decisions

-- Datetime conversion is built-in and concise in Pandas, but must be implemented manually in pure Python, including decisions about formats and error handling
+- Datetime conversion is a built-in operation in Pandas but must be implemented manually in pure Python
-- Range-encoded columns require additional preprocessing in both approaches to become truly numeric (for example, extracting bounds and computing midpoints)

-## Reflection
-- The pure Python implementation forced explicit decisions about parsing, type inference, and edge cases (missing values, non-numeric strings, empty columns), which strengthened the understanding of how descriptive statistics work
+- The dataset encodes key fields as ranges rather than exact numbers, which prevents traditional numeric summaries unless additional preprocessing is added in either approach

+## Reflection: what I learned by doing both
+- Pure Python made edge cases obvious (missing values, parsing failures, columns that look numeric but are not), which improves confidence in later LLM-generated summaries
-- The Pandas implementation was significantly faster for exploration and produced standard summaries with minimal code, making it easier to extend the project into plotting and deeper analysis
+- Pandas made it fast to validate results, produce readable tables, and extend toward deeper analysis and visualization

-- Comparing outputs across both methods provided validation that the descriptive results are trustworthy
+- Agreement between two independent implementations is a strong correctness check, especially for messy real-world datasets